drasi-project/docs/docs/content/how-to-guides/installation/install-on-eks/_index.md

 ```

 ## Get the Drasi CLI
-You will install Drasi on the kind cluster using the [Drasi CLI](/reference/command-line-interface/).
+You will install Drasi on the EKS cluster using the [Drasi CLI](/reference/command-line-interface/).
 This guide focuses on how to install Drasi on an EKS cluster and covers only a few features of the Drasi CLI.
 Refer to the [Drasi CLI Command Reference](/reference/command-line-interface/#command-reference) for a complete description of the functionality it provides.

 You can get the Drasi CLI for your platform using one of the following options: